-Cabin bathrooms are equipped with a 110-volt outlet for electric shavers.
-The rest of the cabin has 220 volts, with European-style outlets.
-To operate 110-volt appliances outside of your bathroom, you will need a transformer and plug adapters.
+M/S Allegro cabin bathrooms are equipped with an 110V outlet for electric shavers.
+The rest of the cabin has 220V, with European-style outlets.

-On all ships, a limited number of transformers and adapter plugs are available at the ship's reception desk for occasional use.
+Please note: A limited number of transformers and adapter plugs are available at the ship's reception desk for occasional use.
 If you need these items for the duration of the cruise, we recommend you bring your own.

-If you use multiple digital devices-cell phone, digital camera, MP3 player, etc. - it's handy to have a travel power strip, perhaps with a surge suppressors and USB port for charging cell phones, MP3 players or e-readers without carrying device-specific plugs.
+If you use multiple digital devices-cell phone, digital camera, and MP3 player for instance - it's handy to have a travel power strip, perhaps with a surge suppressors and USB-style port for charging cell phones, MP3 players or e-readers without the use of a device-specific plugs.